solyarisoftware/PERE/README.md

   SEE cons:
     - it's simplex (on-way down-streaming from a server to clients), instead websockets are full duplex.
 Nevertheless in the scenario of the problem, webhooks (HTTP POST from each client to the server) could be used for the up-stream communication.
 See the sketch:

-  - Events Feedbacks (Up-stream): Client devices reply to events notification using standard HTTP req/res (HTTP POST) to trace presence and/or feedback status of a local elaboration.
+- Just HTTP! for Events Feedbacks (Up-stream):
+Client devices reply to events notification using standard HTTP req/res (HTTP POST) to trace presence and/or feedback status of a local elaboration.
 On a web browser JS/AJAX is fine for the purpose.

 ```